 Knowledge is power.
 A great starting point is to talk to your family.
 Determine your Jewish heritage if you are unsure and find out if any of your family members have been diagnosed with cancer, especially breast cancer.
 Think ahead of time about how to talk to your family about genetic testing for BRCA and breast cancer.
 While having a mutated BRCA gene increases your risk of a cancer diagnosis, that risk is influenced by the cancers that are in your family history.
 For breast cancer, know the cancer history of your first-degree relatives (your mother, sisters, and daughters) and second-degree relatives (aunts, grandmothers and nieces) on both sides of your family.

-While at-home test kits do exist, Jews of Ashkenazi heritage will benefit from professional genetic counseling that includes BRCA testing and pre- and post-testing guidance.
+While at-home test kits do exist, Jews of Ashkenazi heritage will benefit from professional Inherited characteristics. counseling that includes BRCA testing and pre- and post-testing guidance.
 There are definitely misguided ways to do genetic testing.
 Professional genetic counselors can help interpret results and develop prevention plans customized to your genetic make-up and risk levels.

 The good news is that having a mutated BRCA gene does not guarantee being diagnosed.
 One of the best and easiest things we can do to decrease our risk of breast cancer, regardless of whether or not we carry mutated BRCA genes, is to stay at a normal weight, exercise, reduce fat intake, and cut out smoking and alcohol.
 While we cannot control our genetic makeup, we can modify our lifestyle choices to lower our risk.